Nextomics/nextsv/README.md

 * Suitable for identifying structural variants from Mendelian diseases.

-* Easy downloading and installation.
+* Automatic installation of all aligners and SV callers.

 * Fast and easy customization